Sinitic languages: Internal classification

 The traditional, dialectological classification of Chinese languages is based on the evolution of the sound categories of Middle Chinese.
 Little comparative work has been done (the usual way of reconstructing the relationships between languages), and little is known about mutual intelligibility.
-Even within the dialectological classification, details are disputed, such as the establishment in the 1980s of three new top-level groups: Huizhou, Jin and Pinghua, despite the fact that Pinghua is itself a pair of languages and Huizhou may be half a dozen.
+Even within the dialectological classification, details are disputed, such as the establishment in the 1980s of three new top-level groups: Huizhou, Jin and Pinghua, although Pinghua is itself a pair of languages and Huizhou maybe half a dozen.

 Like Bai, the Min languages are commonly thought to have split off directly from Old Chinese.
-The evidence for this split is that all Sinitic languages apart from the Min group can be fit into the structure of the Qieyun, a 7th-century rime dictionary.
+The evidence for this split is that all Sinitic languages apart from the Min group can fit into the structure of the Qieyun, a 7th-century rime dictionary.
 However, this view is not universally accepted.

 Points of contention

-Like many other language families, Sinitic languages have had problems of classification.
+Like many other language families, Sinitic languages have had problems with classification.
 The following are a few examples.